axiros/gevent_mysqldb/README.md

 ## Known Limitations

-* DNS lookups do not happen in a non-blocking way.
-  This means that `MySQLdb.connect()` will not give control to another greenlet while waiting for the DNS response.

 * The destructor for a `_mysql.Connection` does not happen in a non-blocking way when the connection is still open.
 In that case the destructor calls implicitly `mysql_close()` wich cannot be done in gevent friendly way.